 When I was in high school, the educational technology specialist created a shared folder that my teachers could add work to.
 I would save the finished assignments to this folder.
 This worked very well, though we ran into occasional issues, such as when two files had the same name, or when a teacher would put something in the wrong folder, or delete it by mistake.
 This system worked very well though, and everyone found it easy to use.

 How my professors have reacted

 My teachers and professors love Notability.
 They just drop an assignment in the folder or email it to me, and I send it back.
 When I use it for exams, I submit the finished assignment, the professor confirms it is submitted, and then they watch me delete the file off my iPad.

 Notability integrates wonderfully with Microsoft apps, and I frequently use the different apps when working with Notability.
 Some examples include:

 - Why Every Student Needs Microsoft Office Lens

 - How To Create Accessible PowerPoints

 OneNote vs Notability

 When it comes to choosing the OneNote app vs Notability, I use both an equal amount.
-I find it easier to type on the OneNote app and organize my notes into notebooks, so I use that for taking notes in my classes.
-If I have to work with a document or complete classwork, I use Notability because I find it easier to draw and write on files- though I often add exported Notability documents to my OneNote notebooks.
-For more on OneNote, read this post here.
+I find it easier to type on the OneNote app and organize my notes into notebooks.
+If I have to work with a document or complete classwork, I use Notability because I find it easier to draw and write on files.
+I often add exported Notability documents to my OneNote notebooks.

-I love Notability and can’t believe I hadn’t written a whole post about how awesome it is yet (read my first post on it here).
-It is feature-rich, yet easy to use.
+I love Notability because it is feature-rich, yet easy to use.
 It can easily be integrated into the classroom as a way for students to complete assignments in accessible formats such as large print.
-It also can be used for any grade level, from elementary school all the way to college classes.
-Every student should use it, especially those who receive accessible materials!
+It’s also useful for any grade level, from elementary school all the way to college classes.
+Every student should use Notability, especially those who receive accessible materials!